Generic name: omeprazole, clarithromycin, amoxicillin

 USE IN SPECIFIC POPULATIONS

-Reproduction studies have been performed in mice and rats at doses up to 10 times the human dose and revealed no evidence of impaired fertility or harm to the fetus due to amoxicillin.
+Reproduction studies have been performed in mice and rats at doses up to 2000 mg/kg (3 and 6 times the 3 g human dose based on a body surface area comparison and have revealed no evidence of harm to the fetus due to amoxicillin.

 Several studies have reported no apparent adverse short-term effects on the infant when single dose oral or intravenous omeprazole was administered to over 200 pregnant women as premedication for cesarean section under general anesthesia.